 The British Summer weather in the days preceding this event was appalling.
 As a result numbers of those attending were down.
 However, Cornish TRs arrived to put on a good show.

 Despite an encouraging weather forecast, the day proved to be particularly unpleasant, with a generous helping of good old Cornish Mizzle.
 However, this did not deter a huge number of proud owners from putting on a magnificent display of vehicles of all shapes and sizes.
 We were pleased to be joined by the TR boys and girls from North Devon.

 In June 1977, to celebrate the twenty-fifth anniversary of the coronation of Her Majesty the Queen, the TR Register organised their John o Groats to Land's End Run.
-To mark the forty since this took place, Ian Benfield and Roger Huttlestone made the journey in their TR5.
+To mark the forty year anniversary of the run, Ian Benfield and Roger Huttlestone made the journey in their TR5.
 As we only became aware of their visit to the Duchy on receipt of TRaction, it was fortunate that, as ever, Rodders was on hand to record the event.
-Now go to our Social Scene section to the results.
+Now go to our Social Scene section to see the results.

 UPDATED 21/08/2017 - After a couple of cancellations, we eventually enjoyed our annual run to the Roseland Peninsula.
 A delayed start from Truro meant we had a spirited drive to catch the last crossing of the evening at the King Harry Ferry.
 At St. Mawes we held our normal procession through the village and photoshoot near the castle, before making our way to the Roseland Inn at Philleigh.
 Rodders joined us with the camera car and the footage can be found in our social scene section.
 Luke Rugg was also with us and captured some fascinating drone coverage of our epic crossing the mighty River Fal.